saikrishnayadav764/llama/README.md

 ## Deployment

-The Llama Server is deployed and hosted on Render.
+The Llama AWS Server is deployed and hosted on Render.
 You can access the deployed server at [https://llama-server.onrender.com/](https://llama-server.onrender.com/).

 ## Setup